dice-group/dice-embeddings/README.md

 This share link expires in 72 hours.
 For free permanent hosting, check out Spaces (https://huggingface.co/spaces)
 ```
 ![alt text](core/figures/deploy_qmult_family.png)
+### Documentation
+In documents folder, we explained many details about knowledge graphs, knowledge graph embeddings, training strategies and many more background knowledge.
+We continuously work on documenting each and every step to increase the readability of our code.
 ## How to cite
 Currently, we are working on our manuscript describing our framework.
 If you really like our work and want to cite it now, feel free to chose one :)
 ```
+# DICE Embedding Framework
+@article{demir2022hardware,
+  title={Hardware-agnostic computation for large-scale knowledge graph embeddings}, author={Demir, Caglar and Ngomo, Axel-Cyrille Ngonga}, journal={Software Impacts}, year={2022}, publisher={Elsevier}
+}
+# KronE
 @article{demir2022kronecker,
   title={Kronecker Decomposition for Knowledge Graph Embeddings}, author={Demir, Caglar and Lienen, Julian and Ngomo, Axel-Cyrille Ngonga},